 This file is used to cut out the pieces for the work on the K40 as well.

-After sanding and assembling the fins to the fish, I fill the seems with wood filler.
+After sanding and assembling the fins to the fish, I fill the seams with wood filler.
 Next I finish sand it apply a few coats of white gesso.
 After sanding the gesso smooth, I mask off the fins and paint a coat of black to the body.
-This will be the outline s of the scales.
+This will be the outlines of the scales.
 I use a nylon mesh as the mask for the scales.
 I sprayed down a coat of light blue.
 Next I progressive added coats of varying blue paint to create the mottled spots on the fish. which take me to the above picture.
 I took some artistic license here, as blue rockfish are not this brilliant of blue.

 Here's and idea of what the final piece will look like.